LaserHydra/Backpacks/README.md

 **Note:** To bind a key to open the backpack, use: `bind b backpack.open` in your F1 client console.

-## Donations

-Please consider donating to support me and help me put more time into my plugins.
-You can donate, by clicking [here](https://laserhydra.com/).

 ## Chat Commands

 - `/backpack` -- open your own backpack